Chris-AS1/rs-xkcd-bot/README.md

 docker compose build
 ```

-To run the whole stack use
+To run the whole stack use:
 ```bash
 docker compose up
 ```